-Tip: space bags, including the dollar brand work great
+Tip: space bags, work great for out

-for out of season clothing, blankets and linens.
+of season clothing, blankets and linens.

 They can then select five spring items that fit, are in style, etc. and hang them in their bedroom closet.
 If clothes need to be placed in drawers, the same process must happen.
 Purge.
 Take five items to the storage and bring five new in season items into their bedroom.
 Chances are if your kids help they will wear the clothes that are in their room.
 And more likely won’t be asking you to find a clothing item or asking to go shopping…